-During the planning phase, NRCS will conduct a detailed inventory of known GUSG lek sites, roads, and associated infrastructure (i.e., fences, watering tanks, etc.) to develop the site-specific grazing systems.
+During the planning phase, NRCS will conduct a detailed inventory of known GUSG lek sites (active, inactive and historic)4, roads, and associated infrastructure (i.e., fences, watering tanks, etc.) to develop the site-specific grazing systems.
 All required facilitating practices (i.e., fence, well, spring development, pipeline, etc.) will be planned and designed to minimize disturbance and, to enhance GUSG habitat through the installation and maintenance of a sustainable livestock management program.